yudo-app/yudo/README.md

-# Yudo
-[Developing] Yudo App - a mobile application for a better world
+# Yudo App - A Mobile Application for a Better World

+CURRENT STATUS: `DEVELOPING`

+- Idea created on: July 14, 2021
+- Founded on: June 22, 2022